top of page

 Do I need a Master degree in information or library science?

 No. LLEAD is designed to strengthen the leadership and management capacity of libraries and information-intensive organizations in all areas.
-Ideal participants are those working in team leadership or managerial roles in any department from services, operations, planning, human resources, IT, finance or any functional departments.
-We have students with post-graduate degrees in public policy, information security, and certifications in human resources, web design and marketing.
+Ideal participants are working in team leadership or managerial roles in any department (e.g., services, operations, planning, human resources, IT, finance, or functional departments).
+We have welcomed learners with expertise in public policy, information security, human resources, web design and marketing.

-No. LLEAD was initiated by the forward-looking BC Public Library InterLINK, and piloted in BC.
-But LLEAD has always been designed for the library and information sector from anywhere.
+No. LLEAD was initiated by BC Public Library InterLINK and piloted in British Columbia.
+But LLEAD has always been designed for people in the library and information sector from anywhere.

 I have noticed that you have a research-based curriculum; what is the research?

 Dr. Ken Haycock and Rebecca Jones designed the curriculum based on research Ken conducted as Dean of the Masters of Information and Library Science programs at University of British Columbia and at San Jose State University.
-Ken was a co-designer and instructor with Ernie Ingles (now sadly deceased) of the renowned Northern Executive Leadership Institute (always referred to as NELI) for the library profession.
-LLEAD is constantly reviewing the most recent research leadership and management development programs.
-Our curriculum is carefully scrutinized and reshaped to reflect current research and is responsive to student feedback as well as local, national, and global developments and trends.
+Ken was a co-designer and instructor with Ernie Ingles of the renowned Northern Executive Leadership Institute (also referred to as NELI) for the library profession.
+We constantly review the most recent research from leadership and management development programs.
+Our curriculum is continuously improved and reshaped to reflect current research, respond to trends in the sector, and address student feedback.

 Is LLEAD accredited?

-The curriculum is based on Mintzberg and Gosling’s Five Managerial Mindsets work.
-Like most leadership development programs, the curriculum is not accredited by a post-secondary institution and students receive a certificate rather than a degree.
+No, like most leadership development programs, the curriculum is not accredited by a post-secondary institution.
+Students receive a LLEAD certificate rather than a degree.
+The foundational framework for the curriculum draws from Mintzberg and Gosling’s Five Managerial Mindsets.

-Students work together throughout the Intensive on the topics and on case studies based on actual situations experienced by libraries and organizations.
+Students work through the curriculum to explore foundational concepts, build out their personal development plans, solve case studies based on real-life situations experienced in libraries and organizations.
 The curriculum is framed by the Five Managerial Mindsets.
-Two learning guides reflect on their careers and lives every evening,
+Learning guides share personal reflections on their careers and leadership journeys each evening.

 What happens in the virtual classes?